bodiem13/Relo/README.txt

 	The 'amenities' directory contains code related to the data capture from the Foursquare API.

-	The 'cluster_model_output' directory contains the code used for the clustering pipeline.
+	The 'cluster_model_output' directory contains the output of the 'Clustering_Pipeline.ipynb'.

 	The 'etl_scripts' contains code related to ETL processes for the amenities and Census tracts data.